Climb Gear Reviews Rock Climb Training

 Additionally, if you are using a grip strengthener as a method of injury rehabilitation, be sure to consult with a medical professional, such as a physical therapist, before using it.
 If you use the wrong tool or you are using it in the wrong way, you could just end up doing yourself more harm than good.
 So be careful and take the necessary precautions.

-How do I decide between a pull-up bar or grip strengthener
+How do I decide between a pull-up bar or grip strengthener?

-Choosing between a pull-up bar or grip strengthener depends on what your specific training goals are.
+Deciding between a pull-up bar or grip strengthener depends on what your specific training goals are.
 If you would like to work on your pinch and forearm strength, then you should probably lean towards rock climbing grips or grip strengtheners.
 However, if you are looking for a more versatile piece of equipment that will allow you to train pull strength, then you will undoubtedly want a pull-up bar.

 You Might Also Like